Valmik2004/Codes/README.md

-This is the file which contains the most imp code.
+The file contains the Important codes.